Convey Law is committed to protecting the privacy and security of your personal information.

 Convey Law will only retain your personal information for as long as necessary and to fulfil the purposes for which your information has been collected, including for the purposes of satisfying any legal, statutory, regulatory, accounting or reporting requirements.

 When a prospective client makes contact with Convey Law to obtain a Legal Costs Estimate for conveyancing services and decides not to proceed with the instruction, we anticipate that your information will be deleted/removed from our systems within 12 months of your initial contact.

-Where you have undertaken a property transaction with us, whether or not it has successfully concluded, we anticipate that we will retain your personal information for no more than 6 years from the date of the last activity on your transactional instruction.
+Where you have undertaken a property transaction with us, whether or not it has successfully concluded, we anticipate that we will retain your personal information for no more than 6 years on a sale transaction and 15 years on a purchase or remortgage transaction from the date of the last activity on your transactional instruction.

 To determine the appropriate retention period for personal information, we consider the amount, nature and sensitivity of the personal information, the potential risk of harm from unauthorised use or disclosure of your personal information, the purposes for which we process your personal information and whether we can achieve those purposes through other means and the applicable legal requirements.